 As mentioned above, when entering an art competition, you are forced to evaluate your work in an objective manner.
 In order to be successful, you will need to categorize your art accurately so you can submit it to competitions where it is relevant in terms of media, color, style, and theme.
 This is especially important when your artwork shows different styles or you work in a variety of media.
 The work you enter should be in a similar style.

 “To see my work displayed on the walls of your gallery was validating on so many levels.
 I have been doing art for more than forty years, and I couldn’t help but feel a strong sense of satisfaction, joy, accomplishment, and personal honor.
 Thank you for that opportunity.
-Winning the competition has fueled my passion and inspired me to work harder.
+Being selected in the competition has fueled my passion and inspired me to work harder.
 It has also provided me with distinction as a professional fine artist.” – Doug DePice (Testimonial For Chelsea International Fine Art Competition)

 The important thing about entering art competitions is not to focus on what you didn’t get, but to appreciate the value of what you did achieve.
 Think of entering competitions as a stepping stone to building a successful art career.
 Just because your artwork was not selected does not mean it is not good or that you are not talented.
 A painting can be rejected for many reasons that have nothing to do with your ability or skill.